immersive-web/webxr-ar-module/explainer.md

  1. Request a list of the available VR displays.
  2. Checks to see if the desired display supports the presentation modes the application needs.
- 3. If so, application advertise VR functionality to the user.
+ 3. If so, application advertises VR functionality to the user.
  4. User performs an action that indicates they want to enter VR mode.
  5. Request a VR session to present VR content with.
  6. Begin a render loop that produces graphical frames to be displayed on the VR display.